ONSdigital/eq-runner-mock-sds/README.md

 make build
 ```

-This will arrange the example data directories into a structure that can be used by this API.

 **IMPORTANT:** The hardcoded `MOCK_DATA_PATHS_BY_SURVEY_ID` in `app/main.py` will need to be updated if **any** of the
 `sds-schema-definitions` example folders change